Equivalent Linear Mappings of Large Language Models: Introduction

-This approach allows us to analyze entire models, from input embeddings to predicted output embedding, as equivalent linear systems for a particular input sequence.
-By examining the singular value decomposition (SVD) of the equivalent linear system for a given input, we can measure the local dimensionality of the learned manifolds involved in next-token prediction, and we can decode the singular vectors into output tokens.
+This approach allows us to analyze a model from input embeddings to predicted output embedding as an equivalent linear system for a particular input sequence.
+By examining the singular value decomposition (SVD) of the equivalent linear system, we can measure the local dimensionality of the learned manifolds involved in next-token prediction and can decode the singular vectors into output tokens.
 This analysis can also be done layer by layer, or for individual attention and multilayer perceptron (MLP) modules, in order to observe how these models compose next-token predictions.

-We demonstrate local linearity in model families including Llama 3, Gemma 3, Qwen 3 (including Deepseek R1 0528 Qwen 3 8B), Phi 4, Mistral Ministral and OLMo 2, at a range of sizes up to Llama 3.3 70B Q4.
-This approach does not require further model training, offering a new path to interpreting a wide range of open-weight LLMs at a local level that could serve as a complement to other powerful interpretability methods.